johnhenry/RandomOrgAPI/README.md

 #RandomOrgAPI
-##Library for accessing Random.org's from within your javascript application.
+##API for accessing random.org within java script applications.
 Can be used in both client-side and server-side applications.
 ### Installation
 #### Node